 Theaspirone is a spirofuran compound found in the fruits of Yellow Passionflower but also in the non-natives

 Burley Tobacco.
 It too is a volatile aroma compound and an odiferous principle of tea.

 Oxoedulan I and

-Oxoedulan II are both found within Purple Passionfruits (rather than the yellow fruits of Blue Passionflower).
-The only difference between the two Oxoedulans are the stereoisometric positioning of one of the two the lone methyl groups, both are flavour/aroma compounds derived from the decomposition of carotenoids.
+Oxoedulan II are both found within Purple Passionfruits (rather than in the yellow fruits of Blue Passionflower).
+The only difference between the two Oxoedulans are the stereoisometric positioning of one of the two the lone methyl groups; both are flavour/aroma compounds derived from the decomposition of carotenoids.
 They are also both found in the non-native plants

 Virginia Tobacco and shrubs of the Osmanthus Genus (in the (Oleaceae) family).